uic-vis/project-3-raka-s-team/README.md

 - Q03: Do people ride faster and farther in the afternoon compared to morning time?

 In this project, we would like to explore new inquiries, relevant to the ones fom the previous project.

 - Q04: Do most people ride towards the city centre in the mornings and away in afternoons?

+**Q04** was inspired from the previous findings of **Q03**.
+We showed that there are more rides in the afternoon compared to morning time.
+We want to extend this to analyse the spatial ements of this inquiry.
+Among those morning and afternoon rides, we believe that most of the morning rides are people going to work, to the city centre.
+Afternoon rides (which are more popular) are ones where people will go away from the city centre.

 ### Dataset Description

+TODO: Mention columns, attribute types, etc.

 Don't forget this now... 🤦‍♂️